KygoSkyrus/skychat/NOTES.md

 ### Edge cases:
 - can user send himself texts?
+NO, as this will create confusion bcz the user itself will recieve request and also it is not that important